Top 07 REST API Alternatives & Competitors

 1. GraphQL

 GraphQL is a query language that was developed by Facebook.
-It is also a flexible runtime that acts as traditional REST APIs.
+It is also a flexible runtime that acts as a traditional REST API.

 GraphQL allows clients to request and receive only the data they need, which can lead to more efficient data retrieval and reduced network overhead.